cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ###Creating a "type=json" index

-Creating an index can reduce the load on your environment as well as the size of your data set.
+Creating a ["type=json"](../api/cloudant_query.html#creating-a-type-json-index) index can reduce the load on your environment as well as the size of your data set.
 You select a subset of the columns listed in the table in the database to do this.
 To specify the columns, add them to the `fields` parameter as demonstrated in the example.